conversation pieces scarf

 - Alternatively, you can dry clean the garment.

 *Don’t iron Rigg pieces.
 We also recommend that you do not stretch out the textile when drying.
 Lie the piece flat, but with a bit of a crumple to allow for the natural spring in the fabric to contract.
 No need to steam or press.

 Each piece of Nielanell knitwear is individually knitted by local manufacturers here in Shetland, and then finished by hand in-house.

-Many of our collections are made in very limited edition colourways, with a constantly changing selection.
+Many of our collections are made in very small edition colourways, with a constantly changing selection.

 If you’re looking for something in particular, that you can’t see on the website, please do get in touch—we often have more colourways in stock that don’t make it onto the website!